pritam02/my-money/README.md

 ```sh
 $ mvn clean test
 ```
-* To check the Unit Test Case coverage, we can open the index.html inside `jacoco-reports` directory in any browser of our choice
+* To check the unit test case coverage, you can open the index.html inside `jacoco-reports` directory in any browser of your choice.